 Air mass O2 was characterized by higher CO than the rest of the time series shown.
-Two lower dips coincide with peaks in $\theta_e$ indicating changes in composition associated with banding.
+Two lower dips coincide with peaks in θ_e indicating changes in composition associated with banding.
 The aircraft began to descend on the same heading leaving air mass O2.
-At point T1 (15.1 hrs), it performed a platform turn onto a northwards heading and then continued descent to a level northwards run at 840 hPa in air mass O3 (radar height above the sea surface of 1400 m).
-This run crossed two precipitating cloud bands (see Vaughan et al., 2014).
-The CO is variable along this run but drops towards the end entering air mass O4).
-The wind speed increased generally along this northward run interrupted by marked drops within the cloud bands.
-The aircraft descended again into cloud to the 180° turn T2 and descent to a third level run heading southwards at 930 hPa (height 500 m).
-The maximum wind speed observed was 49 m s-1 after turning at 500 m.
-The same two cloud bands were crossed at this lower level.
+At point T1 (15.1 h), it performed a platform turn onto a northward heading and then continued descent to a level northward run at 840 hPa in air mass O3 (radar height above the sea surface of 1400 m).
+This run crossed two precipitating cloud bands (see Vaughan et al. 2014, manuscript submitted to